thinksource/codecobag/README.md

 To take advantage of these features, keep the flask server running on `localhost:5000`, and then start the webpack dev server from another shell.

+#### Note

+1. There is no aws sending email

+2. The front-end vue.js you can see in app/client/app part

 From `app/client/app`: